EMI-Group/evorl/docs/guide/key-concepts.md

 )
 ```

-Besides collecting trajectory data, algorithms also need evaluations for the agent by complete episodes.
+Besides collecting trajectory data, algorithms also need to evaluate the agent by complete episodes.
 We provide various evaluators in [`evorl.evaluators`](#evorl.evaluators).

 ```python
 from evorl import RandomAgent